WBAL (AM): Consolidated Gas Electric

 WBAL began broadcasting after being dedicated on November 2, 1925.
 It was a subsidiary of the Consolidated Gas Electric Light and Power Company, a predecessor of Constellation Energy.
 The initial broadcasting studio was located at the utility's offices on Lexington Street.
 In the 1930s, WBAL became the flagship station for the international broadcast of radio evangelist G. E. Lowman, whose shows originated in Baltimore until 1959.

 WBAL was an affiliate of NBC's Blue Network.
 On January 12, 1935, with radio becoming more commercialized, there was little justification for a public service company to own a radio station.
 WBAL was sold to the Hearst-controlled American Radio News Corporation, which operated it along with two daily newspapers, The Baltimore News-Post and The Baltimore American (later merged as the Baltimore News-American).

 MOR and talk

-As network programming moved from radio to television in the 1950, WBAL switched to a full service, middle of the road (MOR) music format stressing personality, sports and news.
+As network programming moved from radio to television in the 1950s, WBAL switched to a full service, middle of the road (MOR) music format stressing personality, sports, and news.
 The station played a mix of pop standards with some softer songs from the Top 40.

-By the early 1970s, the station had a full-service adult contemporary music format with the exception of weekday evenings, where the station aired talk programming.
+By the early 1970s, the station had a full-service adult contemporary music format, except on weekday evenings, when it aired talk programming.

 Among its personalities during that period were program host Jay Grayson, Harley Brinsfield, who had a long-running Saturday night jazz music program, The Harley Show, and White House-accredited newsman Galen Fromme.
 In the early 1980s, WBAL began running talk shows evenings and overnights, and continued to play some music during the day.